kuroko-lang/kuroko/README.md

 When attaching methods, notice the `.` at the start of the name.
 This indicates to `krk_defineNative` that this method will take a "self" value as its first argument.
 This affects how the VM modifies the stack when calling native code and allows native functions to integrate with user code functions and methods.

 In addition to methods, native functions may also provide classes with _dynamic fields_.
-A dynamic field works much like a method, but it is called implictly when the field is accessed.
+A dynamic field works much like a method, but it is called implicitly when the field is accessed.
 Dynamic fields are used by the native classes to provide non-instance values with field values.

 ```c
 krk_defineNative(&myNewClass->methods, ":my_dynamic_field", my_dynamic_field);